-If you’re a medical assessor, use these guidelines and other documents to ensure you provide accurate and consistent medical assessments.
+If you’re a medical assessor appointed by SIRA under the Motor Accidents Compensation Act 1999, and are assessing a claim as a result of an accident prior to 1 December 2017, use these guidelines and other documents to ensure you provide accurate and consistent medical assessments.

 Medical assessors must follow the: